theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-afterlife/series-1/ancient-egypt/part-3/index.md

   <p>Both teach that <strong>death is not an end</strong>.
 It is a proving ground, a mirror, a gate.
 And the one who passes is not the ego or the mind.
 It is the <strong>truthful essence</strong> within, called Ren, Akh, or Spark.</p>

-  <p>The Archons of the Gnostics, like the Gatekeepers of the Du&rdquo;st, test the soul.
+  <p>The Archons of the Gnostics, like the Gatekeepers of the Du&rsquo;st, test the soul.
 They tempt it with fear, illusion, and false light.
 But the one who <strong>knows their Name</strong>, who speaks with coherence, cannot be detained.</p>

   <p>Whether crossing the Bardo, the Astral Threshold, or the Field of Reeds, the Gnostic path and the Egyptian path converge on this:
   <strong>You are not saved.
 You are revealed.</strong></p>